Spectral theory of fluctuations in time-average statistical mechanics of reversible and driven systems: Characteristic function near zero via non-Hermitian perturbation theory

 Turning now to the case where $V(\bx)$ extends negative values we must simply replace $u$ by $i\omega$.
-In order to obtain moments up to second order (i.e. Eq.~(\ref{var_cov}) we are now left with evaluating derivatives with respect to $u$.
+In order to obtain moments up to second order (i.e. Eq.~(\ref{var_cov}) we are now left with evaluating derivatives of Eq.~(\ref{expanded}) with respect to $u$ at $u=0$.